Kpe-we/Bikestores/README.md

 -	sales.stores with 3 rows and 8 columns.

 ---
-### PROBLEM STATEMENT

-1. The stakeholders want to know the condition of sales activities within the companies and gain insights into the various trends happening in the sales volume over time.
-2. The stakeholders also wants to know the Revenue generated per region, store, product and brand.
-3. List of top buying customers and also top Sales Rep would also prove useful.

----
 ### DATA TRANSFORMATION/CLEANING

 First thing I did was to JOIN (left join) all the tables together INTO a new table (total_column), aliasing them as necessary to complete the joins.
 This new table consisted of 4722 rows and 19 columns.